Babe Ruth: Sale to New York

 As an out-of-towner from New York City, Frazee had been regarded with suspicion by Boston's sportswriters and baseball fans when he bought the team.
 He won them over with success on the field and a willingness to build the Red Sox by purchasing or trading for players.
 He offered the Senators $60,000 for Walter Johnson, but Washington owner Clark Griffith was unwilling.
 Even so, Frazee was successful in bringing other players to Boston, especially as replacements for players in the military.
 This willingness to spend for players helped the Red Sox secure the 1918 title.
 The 1919 season saw record-breaking attendance, and Ruth's home runs for Boston made him a national sensation.
 In March 1919 Ruth was reported as having accepted a three-year contract for a total of $27,000, after protracted negotiations.
 Nevertheless, on December 26, 1919, Frazee sold Ruth's contract to the New York Yankees.

 Not all the circumstances concerning the sale are known, but brewer and former congressman Jacob Ruppert, the New York team's principal owner, reportedly asked Yankee manager Miller Huggins what the team needed to be successful.
 "Get Ruth from Boston", Huggins supposedly replied, noting that Frazee was perennially in need of money to finance his theatrical productions.
-In any event, there was precedent for the Ruth transaction: when Boston pitcher Carl Mays left the Red Sox in a 1919 dispute, Frazee had settled the matter by selling Mays to the Yankees, though over the opposition of AL President Johnson.

-According to one of Ruth's biographers, Jim Reisler, "why Frazee needed cash in 1919—and large infusions of it quickly—is still, more than 80 years later, a bit of a mystery".
-The often-told story is that Frazee needed money to finance the musical No, No, Nanette, which was a Broadway hit and brought Frazee financial security.
-That play did not open until 1925, however, by which time Frazee had sold the Red Sox.
-Still, the story may be true in essence: No, No, Nanette was based on a Frazee-produced play, My Lady Friends, which opened in 1919.

-There were other financial pressures on Frazee, despite his team's success.
+An often-told story is that Frazee needed money, and sold Ruth to finance the musical No, No, Nanette; that play did not open until 1925, by which time Frazee had sold the Red Sox, but was based on a Frazee-produced play, My Lady Friends, which opened in 1919.
+There were also other financial pressures on Frazee, despite his team's success.
 Ruth, fully aware of baseball's popularity and his role in it, wanted to renegotiate his contract, signed before the 1919 season for $10,000 per year through 1921.
 He demanded that his salary be doubled, or he would sit out the season and cash in on his popularity through other ventures.
 Ruth's salary demands were causing other players to ask for more money.
 Additionally, Frazee still owed Lannin as much as $125,000 from the purchase of the club.